-How to Install or Upgrade to Latest Kernel Version in CentOS 7
+How to Install or Upgrade to Kernel 4.15 in CentOS 7

 Although some people use the word Linux to represent the operating system as a whole, it is important to note that, strictly speaking, Linux is only the kernel.
 On the other hand, a distribution is a fully-functional system built on top of the kernel with a wide variety of application tools and libraries.